 Fellowship) to lead a new team from Argyll & Bute,

 the Outer Hebrides, Dumfries Galloway, Ayrshire and West

 Lothian to investigate ways to create more connected communities.
 This work

 which is supported by the Scottish Government is breaking new ground in rural

 mental health & wellbeing.
 The initial project called

 completed at the end of March 2018 and the report is available via Support In Mind Scotland.

 Another adventure into the unknown has been the development of a funding platform called Tartan Cents.
 We provided the behind-the-scenes assistance to Scotlands Towns Partnership as they initiated a unique and ambitious pilot programme to explore how the diaspora in the USA would react to getting involved with regeneration projects in Scotland.
 Following an initial trial of the platform, a new campaign is due to be launched later this year.
 You can see our promo film for Tartan Cents.

-Whether identifying new augmented reality offers for Scottish towns, building tourism destinations, building new teams or helping national organisations to make the most of their resources, we are keen to share our straightforward way of working with others looking to create better places.
+Whether identifying new opportunities, building tourism destinations, creating new teams or helping national organisations or charities to make the most of their resources, we are keen to share our straightforward way of working with others looking to create better places.